news-catalyst/google-app-scripts/Notes.md

 I could see an argument potentially made to send the unformatted raw Google Docs markup to the API for parsing and re-formatting, but I think it's okay to leave it in the sidebar "backend" (Code.js) code.
 Why?
 Because this is very specific to Google Docs, so I feel the logic belongs in Google Docs.
 I'm open to being convinced otherwise though given a good reason.

+The current implementation of `preview` makes a lot of API calls.
+I think this should be consolidated into one call that does all of the data wrangling, error checking, and returns the resulting data and preview URL.
+I don't think the sidebar should be determining this URL, which is what's happening now.

 ### What Currently Happens

 The document contents are parsed to take them from the Google Docs format to one usable by our front-end.
 The following are the special cases that the code particularly handles: